Intro

 In other words: we can read from and write to the stream until it blocks and not have to worry about tracking the state of the stream.

-We can also deal directly with the last variance now: Continue
+We can also deal directly with the last variance now: Continue, as all this

 impact.